psilabs-dev/aio-lanraragi/README.md

 # aio-lanraragi

 An asynchronous Python API client for [LANraragi](https://github.com/Difegue/LANraragi), written with [aiohttp](https://github.com/aio-libs/aiohttp) and [pydantic](https://github.com/pydantic/pydantic) for type validation.
-The project is a work in progress (and subject to potential breaking changes on patch version).
+The project is a work in progress (and subject to potential breaking changes on minor version).

 Installation with pip: